 Digital is now fundamental to delivering our mission and needs to seen as being a continuous service rather than an afterthought or a project that stops and starts.
 With this implication, all projects can better consider how digital underpins our activity.

-Examples: Data management plan, Content Strategy
+Examples: Building a digital repository for Collections and Archives, Data management plan, Content Strategy

 4. Build our digital skills